 - 1. A student seeking an LOA must consult with their advisor, and complete and submit a Leave of Absence Form to Registrar's Office.
 The request must be signed and dated with the reason for LOA. - 2.
 Upon receiving the LOA request and form, the university will determine if there is a reasonable expectation that the student will return to the university and resume their studies.
 The university will grant the request or deny it, and inform the student by email. - 3.
 The LOA cannot exceed 180 days in any 365-day period. - 4.
 The student must report to Registrar's Office upon returning from the approved LOA on/or prior to the expected return date stated on the LOA form. - 5.
 If a student does not resume attendance at the university on/or before the end of an approved LOA, the student will be considered withdrawn from the institution.
-The date that the LOA was approved should be considered the last date of attendance for refund purposes.
+The withdrawal date is the last day of attendance for refund purposes.
+The date of determination is the last day of the approved LOA.